ClaudioESSilva/claudioessilva.github.io/content/post/2017-09-26-delete-data-on-sql-server-heap-table-did-you-know.md

 The message that you will see on the SQL Server Error log is:

-<blockquote>Could not allocate a new page for database '' because of insufficient disk space in filegroup ''.
+> Could not allocate a new page for database '' because of insufficient disk space in filegroup ''.
 Create the necessary space by dropping objects in the filegroup, adding additional files to the filegroup, or setting autogrowth on for existing files in the filegroup.

 I didn't know the database structure or what is saved there, so I picked up a script from my toolbelt that shreds all indexes from all table.
 Just some information like number of rows and space that it is occupying.
 I have sorted by occupying space in descending order, look what I found...